 Keep reading to discover even more about the mind-bending Ghost Train Haze marijuana strain in our complete review…

-What Is Ghost Train Haze?:
+What Is Ghost Train Haze?

-Ghost Train Haze Aroma, Flavor and Appearance:
+Ghost Train Haze: Aroma, Flavor and Appearance

-It actually leaves the air reeking of citrus and flowers, impacting the senses with a sweet nature.
-The taste buds will receive a similar experience, for when this strain first hits the tongue, extensive notes of citrus can be felt, sometimes arising as a sweet lemon flavor.
+It actually leaves the air reeking of citrus and flowers, and impacts the senses with its sweet, naturally floral scent.
+The taste buds will receive a similar experience, for as soon as the cannabis strain hits the tongue, extensive notes of citrus are felt – sometimes arising as a sweet lemon flavor.
 The inhale is smooth and velvety, gently touching the lungs, with an earthy and floral exhale that lingers in the mouth long after the smoke itself has passed.

 Appearance-wise, Ghost Train Haze can mostly be described as frosty-white, further supporting its spirit-related name.
 Covered in so many crystals and vibrant trichomes, the sugar leaves are certainly sugary, radiating a bright, forest green color, with brassy orange pistils (those tiny, curling hairs) dancing amongst the “freshly fallen snow”, adding just a pop of color and plenty of extra texture.
 The buds are dense and potent, often weighing much heavier than their apparent size.

 Growing Ghost Train Haze Marijuana

 Just as smoking Ghost Train Haze isn’t suitable for everyone, growing it probably isn’t either – this is a strain that requires some prior cultivation experience in order to produce a successful yield.
 The upside?
 GTH is largely resistant to many common cannabis diseases, and can produce glorious yields if cultivated in the right conditions.